MediciHouse07/Learning_Records/economic_money_banking.md

 ### 4-3

+2022/09/17

+0600<->End

+- sterialization
+- CB act like a speculative dealer
+- arm and leg
+- company, are you competitive are you not competitive
+- CB don't care positive profit
+- CB cares people
+- an argument of foreign intervention is OK
+- the way the private market work is by distorting the market, if the distortion is too big, then there is premium
+- for CB, it could not distort market

 2022/09/16

 - 0000<->0600 do business with CB, it is not neccessary to deal in market rate

 # Lecture Week11
 ## Lec 1